mallockey/hans/readme.md

 # Alfred

-These sets of scripts are used to easily configure machines when working in a new environment.
-They use the package managers Brew and Chocolately for Mac and Windows respectively.
+Alfred is a set of scripts used to help devs easily onboard onto new projects.
+It use's the package managers Brew and Chocolately for Mac and Windows respectively.
 The idea is to make a generic onboarding script that you only need to change a single file from environment to environment.

 ## Running the script